 - 1. The number or proportion of LEP persons eligible to be served or likely to be encountered by a program, activity, or service of the recipient or grantee. - A. Excerpt of MetroPlan Title VI and Environmental Justice Plan: LEP Population in and around Flagstaff: there are 96,365 people in the Service Boundaries.
 The limited English proficient population consists of 3,324 individuals or 3.6% of the total population, with Spanish being the predominant language spoken by LEP individuals.
 This data was obtained from the 2018 population estimate provided by the American Community Survey.
 This data will be updated whenever possible. - 2.
-The frequency with which LEP individuals come in contact with the program. - 3.
-The nature and importance of the program, activity, or service provided by the recipient to people's lives. - 4.
-The resources available to the recipient and costs.
+The frequency with which LEP individuals come in contact with the program. - A. Since the last Title VI update, Mountain Line staff indicate its extremely rare to encounter an LEP individual with whom we cannot convey important information.
+Spanish is the majority language spoken when interacting with LEP individuals.